morningred88/AWS/SAP-C01_SA_Professional/IAM/IAM_Notes.md

 #### Without Cognito

 The old way to treat the third party identity token with temporary security credentials from STS by **AssumeRoleWithWebIdentity** API

+#### With Cognito

+Not directly treat he third party identity token with temporary security credentials from STS, but treat with **Cognito token** instead.
+This way, Web Identity Federation can consume the advantage of Amazon Cognito, such as MFA.